Upcoming Stephen King Movies and TV Series: The Monkey, It Prequel, The Dark Tower, and More

 Christine

-Blumhouse teamed last year with Sony Pictures and director/writer Bryan Fuller on a fresh version of King’s classic haunted car story, which was filmed by John Carpenter in 1983 with mixed results.
-Deadline announced the remake in June 2021, although King told the Bangor Daily News in February 2022 (via Movieweb) that he was doubtful about whether it was actually going to get made (a strange comment from King, who is usually either positive or neutral about the films being made of his work).
+Blumhouse teamed in 2021 with Sony Pictures and director/writer Bryan Fuller on a fresh version of King’s classic haunted car story, which was filmed by John Carpenter in 1983 with mixed results.
+Deadline announced the remake in June 2021 and a script was apparently completed and turned in later that year — although King told the Bangor Daily News in February 2022 (via Movieweb) that he was doubtful about whether it was actually going to get made.

-To be honest, we’d be surprised if Fuller is still involved, since the mastermind behind shows like Pushing Daisies and Hannibal has lately been better at leaving projects (like Star Trek: Discovery and American Gods) than seeing them through.
-Blumhouse itself has been largely silent about the project; if the recent, nearly unwatchable Firestarter is any indication, perhaps the company should take a time-out from developing any more King-based stories.
+To be honest, we’d be surprised if Fuller is still involved, since the mastermind behind shows like Pushing Daisies and Hannibal has been better at leaving projects in the past decade (like Star Trek: Discovery and American Gods) than seeing them through.
+Blumhouse itself has been largely silent about the film since 2021; if the nearly unwatchable 2022 Firestarter is any indication, perhaps the company should take a time-out from developing any more King-based stories.

 Elevation